-We talked to Arda Erturk, Co-founder and Chief Communications Officer at Roll about the powerful electric motor that helps people to get there swiftly without a sweat and here is what he said about it.
+Arda Erturk, Co-founder & Chief Communications Officer at Roll tells us about the powerful electric motor that helps people to get there swiftly.

 First of all, how are you and your family doing in these COVID-19 times?

 Arda Erturk: I’m doing well!
 Covid-19 has had an impact on my life just like everyone else.
 I think that a lot of things are more accessible and convenient since everything is online now.
 However, I miss the office environment, hanging out with friends, and traveling!

 Tell us about you, your career, how you founded Roll.

 Arda Erturk: Before we founded our company, electric scooter sharing was very popular in the US and Europe.
 Canadian cities did not adopt scooters at that time.
 We saw the potential and decided to bring scooters to our home.
 After a successful trial in Kelowna, B.C. in 2019, we expanded into Calgary in May with 500 scooters and, more recently, in Ottawa.
 We plan on looking for more opportunities to expand into other Canadian markets, particularly in Toronto, which is set to launch a pilot project for e-scooters in 2021.

 How does Roll innovate?
 Who are your competitors?
 And how do you plan to stay in the game?

 Arda Erturk: We have several competitive advantages over our competitors like Bird and Lime, primarily a focus on safety.
 Both Bird and Lime received penalties and bans in various cities despite millions of dollars spent on lobbying.
 Among the emerging electric scooter operators, we differentiate ourselves by putting safety first.
 In order to ensure the safe use of the products, we have developed the following strategies: